aws-solutions/qnabot-on-aws/docs/LLM_Retrieval_and_generative_question_answering/README.md

   - `{input}` - placeholder for the current user utterance / question
   - `{query}` - placeholder for the generated (disambiguated) query created by the generate query feature.
 NOTE the default prompt does not use `query` in the qa prompt, as it provides the conversation history and current user input instead, but you can change the prompt to use `query` inseatd of, or in addiotion to `input` and `history` to tune the LLM answers.
 - **LLM_QA_NO_HITS_REGEX:** when the pattern specified matches the response from the LLM, e.g. `Sorry, I don't know`, then the response is treated as no_hits, and the default `EMPTYMESSAGE` or Custom Don't Know ('no_hits') item is returned instead.
 Disabled by default, since enabling it prevents easy debugging of LLM don't know responses.
 - **LLM_QA_MODEL_PARAMS:** parameters sent to the LLM model when generating answers to questions.
 Default: `{"temperature":0}`.
 Check model documentation for additional values that your model provider accepts.
-Example - to use OpenAI's GPT4 insteast of GPT3.5, specify: `{"temperature":0, "modelName":"gpt-4"}`.
 - **LLM_QA_PREFIX_MESSAGE:** Message use to prefix LLM generated answer.
 May be be empty.
 - **LLM_QA_SHOW_CONTEXT_TEXT:** set to TRUE or FALSE to enable or disable inclusion of the passages (from Kendra or Embeddings) used as context for LLM generated answers.
+- **LLM_QA_SHOW_SOURCE_LINKS:** set to TRUE or FALSE to enable or disable Kendra Source Links or passage refMarkdown links (doc references) in markdown answers.
 - **LLM_CHAT_HISTORY_MAX_MESSAGES:** the number of previous questions and answers (chat history) to maintain (in the QnABot DynamoDB UserTable).
 Chat History is necessary for QnABot to disambiguate follow up questions from previous question and answer context.